 An essential component of good documentation is an efficient tool, and Notion is that all in one workspace that has it all.
 I mean most developers and creatives will agree to the fact that notion is a really great tool.
 It does everything, from being a storage app for documents to a product map, and then documentation.
 It is a flexible tool with millions of ways it can be utilized.

 Giving appropriate documentation on how to use a product, in my opinion, is a big bonus because it makes everything easier and less stressful for everyone especially developers and one benefit Notion has over other tools of similar nature is the typographic hierarchy and readability with a super clean and minimal interface.
 Majority of Notion documents appear and read great, despite having a small selection of aesthetic options.
 By allowing you to stack data of any type, Notion also makes it possible for you to create your taxonomy for your documents.

-Building a documentation with notion is a very easy process and shouldn’t involve so much.
 The first step is to create a Notion account that’s if you don’t have one.

 With notion, you have the choice of either creating a template from scratch or using an already-existing template that is suitable for the type of information you want to publish.

 If creating a custom template from scratch seems like a daunting task, or if you’re short on time, Notion’s extensive library of pre-designed templates is a fantastic alternative.
 Templates are essential in Notion since they streamline your approach and allow you to establish a unique platform for each team member.
 These templates are not only professionally designed but also cover a wide range of use-cases.
 Here’s how you can use an existing template for your documentation:

 - Access Template Gallery: On the getting stated page, you’ll find an option that says